argonne-lcf/ALCF_Hands_on_HPC_Workshop/ai_ml_profiling/README.md

     WORK_DIR=/path/to/sequence_parallelism.py
     PROF_DIR=/path/to/the/directory/for/profiles
     ```
-    The `PROF_DIR` path is unused in this piece of code, as we have a separate script for launching the profiler.

     Keeping track of the stdout (`.OU`) and the stderror (`.ER`) files are important, as we plan to ask the NVIDIA Nsight Systems profiler to print out a summary for us.
-This summary comes in the .OU file.
+This summary comes in the `.OU` file.
 - `nsys_wrapper.sh` \
     This is the wrapper that we will be using to run the profiler on more than 1 node.
 In principle, this should be usable for deploying the profiler in more than 1 rank.
 An user may have to perform a `chmod +rwx` on the scripts.
 This script has a few directory paths, which all needs to be changed accordingly.
 This script is set to track the Rank 0 on each node.
 For example, if we deploy the application in 2 nodes, 4 ranks (GPUs) each, then the wrapper, as is, will trace, Rank 0 and Rank 4.
 - `ncu_wrapper.sh` \